zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Andre:  This looks like a major undertaking.
 Are you movi ng yourself?

 Ellie:  No, the movers are coming with the moving van to morrow morning.
-I’m moving a few things into storage, and I’ll take a few o f the perishables and essentials in my car, but they’ll be doing the heavy lifti ng.
+I’m moving a few things into storage, and I’ll take a few of the perishables and essentials in my car, but they’ll be doing the heavy lifti ng.
 No loading for me.
 Before they come, though, I need to disassemble this de sk and this bookcase.
 It’ll be a long afternoon.

 Andre:  I can see that.
 Are you moving far?